MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-favorite.md

 2. Select the yellow star next to the content you want to unfavorite.

 > [!NOTE]
 > You can also unfavorite a dashboard, a report, or an app.
-Just open and deselect the yellow icon.
+Just open and select the yellow star to turn it back to a white star.
 >
 >
 ## Limitations and considerations